 Demolition at dizzying heights

 The imposing reinforced concrete chimney was built in the mid-1970s as part of the construction of a new furnace hall.
 Synthetic graphite and graphite electrodes were produced here, which are used, for example, to generate arcs to melt steel scrap.
-The flue gases produced during manufacture were discharged into the atmosphere through this chimney.
+The flue gases produced during manufacture were discharged through this chimney.

 In mid-April 2024, after meticulous planning, the time had come: a heavy-duty crane placed the 15-tonne excavator on the mouth of the chimney.
 Six separately controllable and height-adjustable spider-like support arms ensured the excavator remained securely in position and compensated for the changing height levels of the chimney.
-From a mast climbing work platform – probably the airiest workplace on Frankfurt Westside – the operating personnel controlled the spider excavator via radio.
+From a mast climbing work platform – currently the airiest workplace on WESTSIDE – the operating personnel controlled the spider excavator via radio.
 Beforehand, the employees had been specially trained to deal with the peculiarities of working at such a height.
 Security was prioritised throughout the entire process and entailed fall protection measures at the top and a closed-off area around the bottom of the reinforced concrete chimney.
 In addition, a last-minute risk analysis (LMRA) was carried out on site every day.

-Now the chimney has been removed bit by bit.
 Dismantling it in small steps meant that dust and noise emissions were effectively minimised.
 The demolition work took just under a month, and involved the removal of around a thousand tonnes of concrete.
 This was broken up and sent for recycling – a contribution to advancing the circular economy.

 Spectacular dismantling of the 70-metre-high chimney

-Photos and videoclip: © Urban Media Project
+Photos and videoclip: © Frankfurt WESTSIDE

 More about Frankfurt Westside